michelreifenrath/inventree_order_calculator_streamlit/README.md

 3. The application will attempt to connect to your InvenTree instance using the credentials loaded from the `.env` file.
 4. Use the sidebar to select the target parts from the dropdown list (populated from Category 191) and enter the quantity required for each.
 Use the "Add Row" / "Remove Last" buttons to manage the list.
 5. Click the "Teilebedarf berechnen" (Calculate Parts Needed) button.
-6. The results table will show the base components required, their current stock, and the quantity to order.
+6. The results section will show the base components required, their current stock, and the quantity to order, **grouped by the input assembly** with colored headers.
-7. Use the "Download Results as CSV" button to save the order list.
+7. Use the "Download Results (with group info) as CSV" button to save the complete order list, including the input assembly context for each part.
 8. Use the "Berechnung zurücksetzen" (Reset Calculation) button to clear the results and start a new calculation.

 ## Development